neulab/Text-Summarization-Papers/README.md

 * <img src="fig/fire.png" alt="HOT" height="20" width="20">**Evaluation**: Evaluation of the generated summary's factuality attracts recent attention.

 ```
-When the proportion of papers on a concept since 2019 is greater than a certain threshold (0.4), we define this concept as `hot topic`.
+Hot topic: when the proportion of papers on a concept since 2019 is greater than a certain threshold (0.4), we define this concept as a hot topic.
 ```

 ### 3. Recommended Papers